2014 Sarcelles riots

 On Sunday, 20 July 2014, a pro-Palestinian protest against the Israeli ground invasion of Gaza degenerated into an antisemitic riot in Sarcelles, France.
-An illegal demonstration gathered about 500 persons (the police and organisers having similar figures), without incident, but the riots broke out quickly after the dispersion of the demonstration, starting with 50 protesters provoking the police and eventually involving up 300 people according to the report of the riot police.
+An illegal demonstration gathered about 500 persons (the police and organisers having similar figures), without incident, but the riots broke out after the dispersion of the demonstration, starting with 50 protesters provoking the police and eventually involving up 300 people according to the report of the riot police.
 Jewish-owned businesses and non-Jewish owned businesses were attacked and looted by local youths armed with metal bars and wooden clubs.
 Members of La Ligue de défense juive (LDJ, Jewish Defense League) were present in Sarcelles, and attempted to defend a synagogue by forming a line in front of it and holding motor-cycle helmets as weapons.
 Palestinian groups accused the League of provoking the attack by taunting demonstrators and throwing projectiles.

 Background

-Pro-palestinian demonstrations
+Pro-Palestinian demonstrations

 The Operation Protective Edge created a lot of emotions in France, in particular within the French population of Arab descent.
 This social composition of the pro-Palestinian is both put forward by radical-left and post-colonial groups and by right-wing medias, and most of the events occurred in low-income and high-immigration neighbourhoods.
-However, after having given an unusually direct support to Israël, the French government took a hard stance and forbid almost every pro-Palestinian demonstration.
-The interdictions begun around 14 July, mostly presented as technical and due to the overlap with the festivities of the national holiday, but not everywhere.
-Then the justifications put forward for later interdictions quickly became the clashes between pro-Palestinian and pro-Israel activists, which begun as soon as 13 July.
-This led to many illegal demonstrations during this month, in a context of tensions.
-In particular those of Barbès and Sarcelles.
-Those demonstrations have often been described as anti-semitic, and many comments pointed out the presence of Islamic or ethnic ("communautaristes") orientations inside those demonstrations, although they have mostly been organised by the radical left and the far-left (in particular the NPA).
-Some incorrect news was broadcast and corrected afterwards, while we have oral reports of anti-semitic sentences which are hard to check (such as the rumour of a "Mort aux Juifs !", "Death to the Jews!") but a few pictures from the Dieudonné sphere can be found.
-In parallel, the pro-Israel counter-demonstration in Sarcelles was forbidden as well, since groups such as Jewish Defense League have already participated in several violent confrontations with pro-Palestinian demonstrators in the previous days.
+The French government had been supportive of Israel, and almost all pro-Palestinian demonstrations had been banned.
+The interventions began around 14 July, initially presented as technical and due to the overlap with the festivities of the national holiday, Later interventions were justified as motivated by the clashes between pro-Palestinian and pro-Israel activists, which began as soon as 13 July.
+Illegal demonstrations took place in Barbès and Sarcelles.
+Those demonstrations were described as antisemitic by some commentators, and commentators pointed out the presence of Islamic or ethnic ("communautaristes") orientations inside those demonstrations, although they have mostly been organised by the radical left and the far-left (in particular the NPA).
+Some initial reports broadcast and then corrected afterwards as having been in error.
+There were oral reports of antisemitic sentences uttered during the demonstrations.
+In parallel, the pro-Israel counter-demonstration in Sarcelles was also forbidden, since groups such as Jewish Defense League had previously participated in several violent confrontations with pro-Palestinian demonstrators.